ev3dev/ev3dev.github.io/docs/devtools/packaging-for-ev3dev.md

 1. Make sure you have thoroughly tested the changes and that the package builds and installs correctly using the methods described above.

-2. Run `lintian` on the test package(s) to ensure there are no packaging problems.
+2. Run `lintian` on the `.changes` file to ensure there are no packaging problems.

+    TODO: we might be able to add lintian to the pbuilder-ev3dev tool so you don't have to run lintian manually.

 3. Ensure any version information (other than `debian/changelog`) is properly updated to the new version.

+4. Update `debian/changelog`.

+    You can do this automatically:

-4. Delete any `debian/changelog` entries since the last release (you should have at least one for doing a test build).
+        1. Delete any `debian/changelog` entries since the last release (you should have at least one for doing a test build).
-5. Make sure there are not any uncommited changes in git.
+        2. Make sure there are not any uncommited changes in git.
 If there are changes, commit them.
-6. Run `git-dch -R --commit` to create a `debian/changelog` entry.
+        3. Run `gbp dch -R --commit` to create a `debian/changelog` entry.
             Edit it by hand if necessary.

-7. Run `git-buildpackage -S -us -uc --git-tag` to create the source package.
+    Or if you have been maintaining it by hand:

+        1. Run `dch -r`.
+        2. Run `git commit -a -m "Update changelog for release"`.

+5. Tag the commit:

+            gbp buildpackage --git-tag-only

-8. Build the release packages using `pbuilder-ev3dev`.
+6. Build the release packages using `pbuilder-ev3dev`.
+If you have run the `base` command recently, you can omit those lines.

+            # build for EV3
+            OS=debian ARCH=armel DIST=jessie pbuilder-ev3dev base
+            OS=debian ARCH=armel DIST=jessie pbuilder-ev3dev build
+            # build for RPi 2/3 and BeagleBone
+            OS=debian ARCH=armhf DIST=jessie pbuilder-ev3dev base
+            DEBUILD_OPTIONS="--binary-only" OS=debian ARCH=armhf DIST=jessie pbuilder-ev3dev build
+            # build for RPi 0/1
+            OS=raspbian ARCH=armhf DIST=jessie pbuilder-ev3dev base
+            OS=raspbian ARCH=armhf DIST=jessie pbuilder-ev3dev build

+    If your package does not have any binary components (like a pure python package), you can do this instead:

+            # build for EV3, RPi 2/3 and BeagleBone
+            OS=debian ARCH=amd64 DIST=jessie pbuilder-ev3dev base
+            OS=debian ARCH=amd64 DIST=jessie pbuilder-ev3dev build
+            # build for RPi 0/1
+            OS=raspbian ARCH=armhf DIST=jessie pbuilder-ev3dev base
+            OS=raspbian ARCH=armhf DIST=jessie pbuilder-ev3dev build

-9. Sign the `.changes` file in `~/pbuilder/<release>-<arch>_result/` using `debsign`.
+7. Sign the `.changes` files in `~/pbuilder-ev3dev/$OS/$DIST-$ARCH/` using `debsign`.

+        debsign ~/pbuilder-ev3dev/debian/jessie-armel/<package>_<version>_armel.changes
+        debsign ~/pbuilder-ev3dev/debian/jessie-armhf/<package>_<version>_armhf.changes
+        debsign ~/pbuilder-ev3dev/raspbian/jessie-armhf/<package>_<version>_armhf.changes
-10. Push the new release to the ev3dev archive using `dput`.
+8. Upload the new release to the ev3dev archive using `dput`.

+    If you have never uploaded before, you will need to send your SSH public key to @dlech and save the following as `~/.dput.cf`:

+            [ev3dev-deb]
+            login           = ev3dev-upload
+            fqdn            = reprepro.ev3dev.org
+            method          = sftp
+            incoming        = ~/debian

+            [ev3dev-rpi]
+            login           = ev3dev-upload
+            fqdn            = reprepro.ev3dev.org
+            method          = sftp
+            incoming        = ~/raspbian

+            [ev3dev-ubuntu]
+            login           = ev3dev-upload
+            fqdn            = reprepro.ev3dev.org
+            method          = sftp
+            incoming        = ~/ubuntu

+    Then upload:

+        dput ev3dev-deb ~/pbuilder-ev3dev/debian/jessie-armel/<package>_<version>_armel.changes
+        dput ev3dev-deb ~/pbuilder-ev3dev/debian/jessie-armhf/<package>_<version>_armhf.changes
+        dput ev3dev-rpi ~/pbuilder-ev3dev/raspbian/jessie-armhf/<package>_<version>_armhf.changes

+    Please be careful about `armhf` and `ev3dev-deb` vs. `ev3dev-rpi`!

+    You should receive an email after each upload.
+If not, let @dlech know about it.

-11. Push the git branch and tag to GitHub.
+9. Push the git branch and tag to GitHub.

-12. Close any issues on GitHub that are fixed by this release with a message that includes the package name and version number.
+10. Close any issues on GitHub that are fixed by this release with a message that includes the package name and version number.

-13. Add a news article to the ev3dev.org site announcing the release.
+11. Add a news article to the ev3dev.org site announcing the release.

 ## Additional Resources